 3. Set children on a trajectory of good health, happiness and opportunity.

 4. Teach your school community how to take personal responsibility for their own wellbeing.

 5. Create a compounding and compelling school culture founded on continuous improvement.

-6. Enable staff members to be well placed for future challenges.
+6. Enable children to be well placed for future challenges.